allisonchihak/gitbook-guide/commander/settings/integrations/create-an-integration/legal-environment/portugal-police-integration.md

 * **Name:** This field may remain blank
 * **Property code:** Property code provided by the Portuguese police
 * **Tax ID number:** Tax ID number of the hotel
-* **To:** Email address where the export should be sent; you can enter multiple e-mails, which can be separated using either comaa or semicolons
+* **To:** Email address where the export should be sent; you can enter multiple e-mails, which can be separated using either commas or semicolons
 * **Daily report execution time:** Time when should the export be generated and sent.
 By default it is set up to 9:00AM but you may change it to any time of the day you wish \(the logic is that when you fill in 0 hours and 0 minutes it is generated at midnight.
 If you fill in 10 hours and 45 minutes it is generated at 10:45AM, etc.\).

 When all fields are correctly completed, click on the `Save` button and you'll see the additional field at the top: